OUR VISION AND PURPOSE

 REQUESTING A VEHICLE

 Requests for vehicle reservations are made by missionaries by submitting a completed 'Requesting a Vehicle' form located on our Request a Vehicle page.
 Requests made from our webpage are secure.
 Once we receive a completed Vehicle Request form we will process the request, approve according to our policies, and schedule a reservation.
-It is very important that your request form be complete since we are unable to process a request until ALL INFORMATION REQUESTED is provided.
+It is very important that your request form provide ALL information requested since we are unable to process a request until ALL INFORMATION REQUESTED is provided.
+Additionally, a photocopy of each person's valid U.S. driver's license must be emailed to firstname.lastname@example.org at the time your request is made.

-Macedonian Call Foundation provides auto insurance coverage for the missionaries who are listed on the Vehicle Lease Agreement.
-Only those listed on the lease Agreement are covered by MCFMS insurance.
-The cost of insurance is included in the monthly lease amount.
+Macedonian Call Foundation provides auto insurance coverage for the missionaries who are listed on the Vehicle Use Agreement.
+Only those listed on the Vehicle Use Agreement are covered by MCFMS insurance.
+The cost of insurance is included in the monthly payment amount.
 Additional insurance coverage is not needed.

 ROUTINE MAINTANCE AND REPAIRS

 MCFMS vehicles are higher mileage vehicles but are maintained in good and dependable working condition.
 Since our vehicles are high mileage, following the adage of 'an ounce of prevention is worth a pound of cure.'
-Our missionaries are responsible to make a regular check of all vehicle fluid levels, tire air pressure, and have oil changes every 3,000 miles.
+Our missionaries are responsible to make a regular check of all vehicle fluid levels, tire air pressure, have oil changes every 3,000 miles and tires rotated every six (6) thousand miles or every other oil change.

 For questions or additional information please email us.